Frequently Asked Questions

 Are the Health History and Immunization Forms mandatory?

-All full-time resident and commuter undergraduate and graduate students are required to complete a Health History Form and provide proof of immunizations.
+All full-time resident and commuter undergraduate and graduate students (PT, PSY.D, MSW) are required to complete a Health History Form and provide proof of immunizations.
 Students who fail to return these forms will not be permitted to register for and/or drop any classes.

 Do I need a healthcare provider to complete the mandatory Health History/Immunization Form?

-This is a self-reporting tool.
-However, the immunization section will require dates of immunization and an updated PPD (Tuberculosis screening test).
+The Health History Form is a self-reporting tool.
+However, the Pre-matriculation section will require proof of immunization and an updated Tuberculosis screening.
 All immunizations that are mandated by the university can be received through Student Health Services.

 Is it really necessary to get the Meningitis vaccine?